whitefield-framework/whitefield/README.md

 [Airline](src/airline): Airline refers to PHY/MAC/RDC implementation provided by thirdparty simulators such as NS3/Castalia-Omnet++.
 Provides configuration management and OAM tools which works across any thirdpaty simulators.
 It interfaces with Commline to send/recv messages to/from Stackline.

 [Commline](src/commline): Message queue and corresponding interfaces which decouples Airline and Stackline.
+All the messages be it the network payloads or OAM messages are handshaked using Commline.

 [Stackline](src/stackline): 6lowpan/Network layer and above protocol stack provided by thirdparty IoT OSes such as Contiki/RIOT.
 A new platform is added in such OSes to interface with Whitefield.
 The protocol stack with application will be used as-is from these OSes.